Are you looking for a low-maintenance pet that will show off your personality?

 The common whelk is on this list of the different types of snails to keep as pets.

-This snail species is native to North America and is known for its hardy nature and good egg production rate.
+This snail species is native to North America and is known for its hardiness and high egg production rate.

-The shell of the common whelk is usually a banded pattern of white and brown, giving it an interesting look.
+The shell of the common whelk is usually banded in white and brown, giving it an interesting look.

-Its size makes it easy to keep in aquariums, and can handle a wide range of water conditions.
+Its size makes it easy to keep in aquariums and can handle many water conditions.

-So even new aquarists should have no problem keeping this species of the types of snails to keep as pets healthy.
+So, even new aquarists should have no problem keeping this species of snails as pets.

-Common whelks are also quite inactive during the day, so they are ideal pets for those who don’t have much time to devote to their aquarium.
+Common whelks are also quite inactive during the day, making them ideal pets for those who don’t have much time to devote to their aquarium.

 Common whelks can reproduce in captivity with the right temperature and food conditions.